RocketChat/botswana-snap/README.md

-# BOT-swana - The Serengeti of bots
+# BOTS-wana  The Serengeti of bots